 United go close just before the hour with another good flash of football.
 A quick pass finds Akuamouah on the left, he plays a 1-2 with Bolt and races for the byeline, delivering a great hanging cross into the box.
 Watson pulls away from his man and Jones can only watch as the big striker powers down a header down a gnats chuff wide of his far post.

 Dean Hamlin leaves the field on a stretcher soon after, seemingly suffering from a back injury, but we have a ready made replacement in Darren Beale to fill the gap, so no one’s unduly worried about the effect this will have on the side.
 Watson then goes on one of his stumbling, bulldozer like runs on 65 minutes, ploughing past 2 challenges before pulling his shot wide of the near post.

 First Dunn has to be on his toes, tipping away a dangerous looking cross from the left.
 Then he can only look on as a cross from the right soon after is deflected to an unmarked Kingstonian player, but for the umpteenth time this evening, the finishing is shite and he pulls his effort across goal and wide of the target when anything on goal would surely have halved the defecit.

 The hoopy horrors keep pressing and inside the last 5 minuets, their night is summed up when a well delivered free-kick is headed over by ex-Scummer, Matt Elverson when very well placed right in front of goal.
 It’ just ain’t your night lads!

-By this point we’re all gearing up for some celebrating and most of us are now offloading useless loose items such as mobiles and wallets into our bags and jacket pockets in time for the customary pitch invasion.
-But we’re made to wait as the ref deems is necessary to play nine bloody minutes on top of the usual ninety.
+By this point we’re all gearing up for some celebrating and most of us are now offloading useless loose items such as mobiles and wallets into our bags and jacket pockets in time for the customary full time pitch invasion.
+But we’re made to wait for the magic moment as the ref deems it necessary to play nine bloody minutes on top of the usual ninety.
 Bastard!
-Do us a favour mate, they’ve missed loads tonight, we’ll be here til Christmas waiting for that lot to score!
+Do us a favour mate, they’ve missed loads tonight, we’ll be here til Christmas at this rate waiting for that lot to score!

-As it happens, we’re not.
+As it happens, we’re not waiting until Christmas.
 In the 99th minute of play, a silly free-kick is conceded in a central position, around 25 yards out.
 Scott Steele lines it up and curls a wonderful effort around the Sutton wall, past Dunn and in off the post.
 2-1, but surely too little too late?

 MAN OF THE MATCH : Mark Watson.
 That rather timely 100th goal gets him this one!